Surf Coast Toy Library Child Safe Policy and Statement of Commitment

 Our organisation takes our legal responsibilities seriously, including:

-• Failure to disclose: Reporting child sexual abuse is a community-wide responsibility.
-All adults in Victoria who have a reasonable belief that an adult has committed a sexual offence against a child under 16 have an obligation to report that information to the police.
+Failure to disclose: Reporting child sexual abuse is a community-wide responsibility.
+All adults who have a reasonable belief that an adult has committed a sexual offence against a child under 16 must report that information to the police.

-• Failure to protect: People of authority in our organisation will commit an offence if they know of a substantial risk of child sexual abuse and have the power or responsibility to reduce or remove the risk, but negligently fail to do so.
+Failure to protect: People of authority in our organisation may commit an offence if they know of a substantial risk of child sexual abuse and have the power or responsibility to reduce or remove the risk, but negligently fail to do so.

-• Any personnel who are mandatory reporters must comply with their duties.
+Any personnel who are mandatory reporters (e.g. teachers, doctors) must comply with their duties.

 We have risk management strategies in place to identify, assess, and take steps to minimise child abuse risks, which include risks posed by physical environments (for example, any doors that can lock), and online environments (for example, no staff or volunteer is to have contact with a child in the organisation on social media).

 This policy will be reviewed every two years and following significant incidents if they occur.
-We will ensure that families and children have the opportunity to contribute.
+We will ensure that families and children can contribute to the review.
 Where possible we do our best to work with local Aboriginal communities, culturally and/or linguistically diverse communities and people with a disability.

 Our organisation takes all allegations seriously and has practices in place to investigate thoroughly and quickly.